 Scott A. Pavey, PhD, Canada Research Chair

 Born in The United States of America, Scott has devoted years of hard work to stand where he is today.
 Intrigued with science at a young age, Scott attended Colorado State University, CO, USA, where he received a BSc in Wildlife Biology.
 After acquiring his diploma, Scott attended University of Alaska Anchorage, AK, USA, to obtain a MSc in Biological Sciences.
 Hoping to continue his education, Scott went to Simon Fraser University in Burnaby, BC, Canada to earn his PhD in Biological Sciences.
 Fresh out of his studies, Scott traveled to Québec, Canada where he became a Postdoctoral Fellow at Université Laval.
-Today, Scott works at the University of New Brunswick, Saint John, NB, Canada as a Research Chair and an Assistant Professor.
+Today, Scott works at the University of New Brunswick, Saint John, NB, Canada as a Research Chair and an Associate Professor.

 Scott is broadly interested in ecology, evolution, and conservation.
 More specifically, he uses high-resolution genomic tools to understand how populations of fishes are connected, uses environmental DNA to identify and quantify abundance of species, understand the physiology of local adaptation, and determine the ecological role of genetic elements.
 Scott is the head of CRI Genomics, a state-of-the-art research lab at the Canadian Rivers Institute, University of New Brunswick Saint John.

 Papers that Scott has published or co-wrote can be found here.